designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ## Restricted function calls

-To verify if a function call comply with defined conditions use this kind of rule (`MUST_NOT_VERIFY_DEFINITION` and `MUST_VERIFY_DEFINITION` actions), in this example Twig auto escaping stategy is checked:
+To verify if a function call comply with defined conditions use this kind of rule (`MUST_NOT_VERIFY_DEFINITION` and `MUST_VERIFY_DEFINITION` actions), in this example Twig auto escaping strategy is verified:

 ```javascript
 {